jakeoeding/instructure-ui/docs/guides/v9-upgrade-guide.md

 The following deprecated components are removed in v9:

-- [ComponentIdentifier](#ComponentIdentifier): This component removed because it is not used by InstUI and other Instructure projects.
-If you need it, just copy&paste its code.
+- [ComponentIdentifier](#ComponentIdentifier), [DateTime](#DateTime): These components are removed because they are not used by InstUI and other Instructure projects.
+If you need it, just copy & paste their code.

 - InstUI-CLI's `create-app`, `create-component` and `create-package` commands: Just follow the instructions in the [usage](#usage) docs.
 Also the `template-component`, `template-app` and `template-app` packages are removed.